plblum/jivs/README.md

         ValueHostId: null, // because owning ValueHost is provided automatically to the Condition.Evaluate function.
         SecondValueHostId: 'LastName'
       }
-      ... and properties of IInputValidatorDescriptor that we've yet to cover ...
+      ... and properties of InputValidatorDescriptor that we've yet to cover ...
     }

   ]